brunogondim/Dapp-Cartesi-sqlite_extended/sqlite-extended/README.md

 It can take many minutes for the query to be executed by the Notice command, so if the GetNotice command does not return anything, wait and try again.

-To make some dataset based on horizontal filter, as BRAID architecture*, filtering only one kind of gender:
+To make some dataset based on horizontal filter, as Amnesia flow*, filtering only one kind of gender:

 ```shell
 npx hardhat --network localhost sqlite:addInput --input "CREATE TABLE Horizontal_Filter (age text, sex text, bmi text, children text, smoker text, region text, charges text)"
 npx hardhat --network localhost sqlite:addInput --input "INSERT INTO Horizontal_Filter SELECT * FROM Medical WHERE sex='male'"
 ```
-to make datasets based on vertical filter, as BRAID architecture*, excluding some attributes:
+to make datasets based on vertical filter, as Amnesia flow*, excluding some attributes:

 ```shell
 npx hardhat --network localhost sqlite:addInput --input "CREATE TABLE Vertical_Filter (age text, bmi text, charges text)"